-The rights of the Holders in the Cash Collateral Account will be subordinate to Fannie Mae's right to receive outstanding.
+The rights of the Holders in the Cash Collateral Account will be subordinate to Fannie Mae's right to receive Return Amounts for so long as the Notes remain outstanding.

 The "Investment Accrual Period" with respect to a Payment Date is the calendar month immediately preceding the month of such Payment Date.